๐Ÿ“œHistory of American Business

 Six Sigma

-Compare: TQM vs. Six Sigma—both focus on quality improvement, but TQM emphasizes cultural change and broad participation while Six Sigma relies on statistical rigor and trained specialists.
+Compare: TQM vs. Six Sigma: both focus on quality improvement, but TQM emphasizes cultural change and broad participation while Six Sigma relies on statistical rigor and trained specialists.
 Many companies now combine both approaches.

 Adaptive Leadership: Responding to Complexity and Change

 Late 20th and early 21st century theories address rapid change, knowledge work, and the need for organizational agility in uncertain environments.
+As the economy shifted from manufacturing to services and information, management had to shift too.

 Management by Objectives (MBO)